Management system guidance

 The management system scope must be retained as documented information in accordance with Clause 7.5.1, usually within the management system manual.
 The scope statement is normally shown on the certificate, for most registrars, 15 words or less, is generally sufficient.
 Here are two examples shown below:

-'manufacture of precision machined components for aerospace and industrial customers, including the delivery of these activities to the requirements of ISO 9001, located at...'.
+'manufacture of precision machined components for aerospace and industrial customers, including the delivery of these activities to requirements, located at...'

 You may not design your products because your customers supply product specifications and drawings.
 In which case you can exclude the product design processes and requirements.